 Calculating your 1RM: In summary

-Calculating and understanding your 1RM is about more than just lifting weights; it’s about intelligently using data to calibrate all of your training routines.
-With the tools and methods described, you’re better equipped to manage your progress and move toward your goals with confidence and control.
+Calculating and understanding your 1RM isn't just about lifting weights; it's about intelligently using data to calibrate all your training routines.
+With the tools and methods described, you're better equipped to manage your progress and move toward your goals with confidence and control.
 Take the time to test these formulas, monitor the results, and adjust as needed to always stay in line with your fitness ambitions.